 Chances are that you hear it all the time.
 Content is King.
 You need more content.
 You need more website content.
 You need to blog more.
 You need to post more content on social media.
 Share more content in email newsletters.
 It seems like for any digital marketing campaign, or any SEO campaign to be successful content creation has to go into overdrive in 2020.

 Creating content is only the first challenge you have to meet, though.
 Keeping track of it all, who’s doing what, when, who needs help, which has content is ready to publish, who does not.

-Keeping track of all your content, especially if your designers, copy specialists, SEO peeps and others are scattered all over the place, as is the case for almost every company right now in the time of COVID-19, is even more challenging than getting content created in the first place.
-GatherContent is an SAS offering that claims it can be a big help.
+Keeping track of all your content, especially if your designers, copy specialists, SEO peeps, and others are scattered all over the place, as is the case for almost every company right now in the time of COVID-19, is even more challenging than getting content created in the first place.
+GatherContent is a SAS offering that claims it can be a big help.

 What is GatherContent?